ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 R<!---->C<!---->L knows when to insert a runtime type check because the typechecker performs what I call a _generalized subtype check_.
-A static typechecker needs to answer the question “does this expression evaluate to a value of type `U`?”, and it does that using a subtype check `T ≤ U`, where `T` is the inferred type of the expression.
+The checker needs to answer the question
+“does this expression evaluate to a value of type `U`?”
+It does that using a subtype check `T` ≤ `U`, where `T` is the inferred type of the expression.
-It can reach two possible conclusions:
+Traditionally a check can reach two possible conclusions:

- 1. `T ≤ U`, I can prove that the program will not encounter runtime type errors.
+ 1. `T` ≤ `U`, I can prove that the program will not encounter runtime type errors.
- 2. `T ≤ U` does not hold,
+ 2. `T` ≤ `U` does not hold,
     I failed to prove the absence of runtime type errors.
     Maybe it fails, maybe not.

-As we saw before in the lattice section, the inferred type `T` is a upper bound.
+As we saw before in the lattice section, the inferred type `T` is an upper bound.
 It may be too pessimistic.
 For a language where runtime type errors are fatal, the typechecker has to be pessimistic,